Academic appeals and complaints

 All students will have access to Google Classroom, a blended learning platform that allows trainers and students to create, share and grade assignments.
-Students enrolled in relevant units of competency will also have access to Catapult eLearning System, which contains both theory and assessment tasks related to that particular unit.
+Students enrolled in relevant units of competency will also have access to Sharepoint where the trainer will share the learning guides and other teaching materials that need to study online.
+It is including, but not limited to both theory and assessment tasks related to that particular unit.

 If you require assistance with accessing AMBI’s online learning platforms, please contact IT Support by lodging your enquiry by phone on (02) 8076 2248 or emailing email@example.com.

 In order to study in Australia, international students must apply for a student visa (there is an exception for students offered a program, such as the English Language Course, of less than three months).
 International students must obtain a student visa to travel to Australia.
 Student visas are issued for full-time students only and allowed to work part time.